As a new Husky owner, getting their diet right can be tricky.

 - RAW MEAT – Huskies can eat raw meat, but be aware of the risks involved with bacteria.
 Always buy meat that is fit for human consumption, and remove small bones to reduce the risk of choking.

-- EGGS – Huskies can eggs both raw and cooked, just make sure they are not seasoned.
+- EGGS – Huskies can eat raw and cooked eggs; make sure they are not seasoned.
 Eggs are a tasty source of protein that most Huskies will not turn down.

-- BLUEBERRIES – Blueberries are a great snack for Huskies as they contain lots of helpful vitamins and minerals.
-Put a couple in their food bowl with their meal or use them as a reward for good behaviour.
+- BLUEBERRIES – Blueberries are a great snack for Huskies as they contain many helpful vitamins and minerals.
+Put a couple in their food bowl with their meal or use them as a reward for good behavior.

 - APPLES – Huskies can eat apples.
-Apples are a great source of fibre and vitamins A and C, make sure to remove the seeds and core before feeding.
+Apples are a great source of fiber and vitamins A and C; make sure to remove the seeds and core before feeding.

-- STRAWBERRIES – Huskies can eat strawberries and will benefit from their high fibre and vitamin C content.
-Make sure to feed them to your Husky in moderation as strawberries contain high amounts of sugar.
+- STRAWBERRIES – Huskies can eat strawberries and will benefit from their high fiber and vitamin C content.
+Make sure to feed them to your Husky in moderation, as strawberries contain high amounts of sugar.

 - BACON – Whilst Huskies can technically eat bacon and be okay, it is not recommended due to the high fat and salt content.
-Eating too much salt can make a Husky ill so it is best to limit it where possible.
-There are lots of bacon-flavoured treats on the market for Huskies who love the taste.
+Eating too much salt can make a Husky ill, so it is best to limit it where possible.
+There are lots of bacon-flavored treats on the market for Huskies who love the taste.

-- BREAD – Bread is safe for your Husky to consume, but only in small amounts (and assuming your Husky has no allergies).
-Bread can make a Husky feel full very quickly, meaning they won’t eat enough of the nutrients they need to stay healthy.
+- BREAD – Bread is safe for your Husky to consume, but only in small amounts (assuming your Husky has no allergies).
+Bread can make a Husky feel full quickly, meaning they won’t eat enough nutrients they need to stay healthy.